 To use Light Qi or Shadow Qi the Saint must roll a number of dice equal to Divine Favor and score enough successes to match the degree of miracle they are trying to perform.

-In combat, Saints can erect a “divine shield”.
-Roll their Divine Favor score each turn; each success cancels one point of Damage.
+In combat, Saints can erect a “divine shield” to protect themselves and others.
+Roll their Divine Favor score each turn; each success counters one point of Damage as if it were a mundane shield.
 That said, Saints do better behind the Heroes rather than in front.

 Sorcery may end up as a system unto itself with only occasional resemblances to Fire Qi.
 For example, Sorcery can create long-lasting alterations of reality, albeit at a price.